InfoTCube/Qubit.NET/README.md

 # 🧠 C# Quantum Computing Simulation Library

 **Qubit.NET** is a lightweight quantum circuit simulation library written in C#.
-It allows users to simulate quantum circuits, initialize qubits, apply common quantum gates, and measure results — all using a classical computer.
+It allows users to simulate quantum circuits up to 100 qubits, initialize qubits, apply common quantum gates, and measure results — all using a classical computer.
 Perfect for learning, prototyping, or integrating quantum logic into .NET applications.

 ---